Allergies in Children: Care Instructions

 Allergies occur when the body's defence system (immune system) overreacts to certain substances.
 The immune system treats a harmless substance as if it is a harmful germ or virus.
-Many things can cause this overreaction, including pollens, medicine, food, dust, animal dander, and mould.

 Allergies can be mild or severe.
 Mild allergies can be managed with home treatment.
 But medicine may be needed to prevent problems.